grml/grml.org/content/files/README-grml-1.0-rc1.md

 <h3>Thanks</h3>

 <p>Many thanks in this release go to Michael Schierl, Jan-Pieter
-Jacobs, Moritz Augsburger, Wolfgang Fuschlberger, Manuel Fuhr, Ronny Plattner, Robert Giebel and Martin Ahammer for their contributions.
+Jacobs, Martha Augsburger, Wolfgang Fuschlberger, Manuel Fuhr, Ronny Plattner, Robert Giebel and Martin Ahammer for their contributions.
 Many thanks to all of you who took part in <a href="/user-survey/grml.txt">the grml user survey</a>.